prantikm07/Smoke-Detection/README.md

 4. **Run the System:**
     - Power on the Arduino Uno.
-    - Observe the LCD for gas levels and corresponding alerts.
+    - Observe the LCD for smoke levels and corresponding alerts.

 ---